 28 Sep TI Methods Speaker Series: Meta-analysis: From Black Box to Clear Box

 This live webinar has already taken place.
-The video recording will be posted here soon.
+Scroll down to view the video recording.

 Statistical software can enable researchers to conduct analyses by rote processes while evading methodological understanding.
 In meta-analysis, programs such as the Cochrane Collaboration’s Revman can produce a meta-analysis from simple data entry and the selection of a small handful of parameters.
 Little understanding is required of either statistical concepts or the methodology which produced the results.
 Attendees of this workshop had an opportunity to conduct a meta-analysis manually in a spreadsheet [click here to download the spreadsheet].
 Results were compared to the same analysis from Revman.
 The learning example included discussion of fixed versus random effects, and some statistical consequences which arise from updating and interpreting a meta-analysis.